2023 Grant Cycle

 We believe in transparency and recognize the time and resources it takes to apply for a grant.
 Therefore, we want to be clear about what alignment to our grantmaking framework looks like.

-Q: Do you have target zip codes?
-If so, should an organization apply if they don’t represent one of those targeted zip codes?
+Q: Do you have priority zip codes?
+If so, should an organization apply if they do not work in or with community members of priority zip codes?

 We fund the 27 zip codes outlined in our service region’s map, regardless of whether they are within the designated Legacy and Equity zone.